DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Added option to show item quality with symbols in tooltips
 - **Buddy List**
 	- [x] Attack by id not by name (issue #241)
+- **Training**
+	- [x] Added some clarification at the footnotes #248
+- **Settings**
+	- [x] Reduce exported settings size
+	- [ ] Added settings export to player's notes functionality
+	- [x] Range bars' values live update on change
+	- [x] Updated on/off toggle buttons

 ### BUG FIXES
 - **Global**
 	- [x] Missing translations added #248
+	- [x] Removed zero player's settings and blocked writes/reads to his storage (when the addon can not detect your user's id, it treats you as the zero player)
+	- [x] Fixed missing resources on some items
 - **Packages**
 	- [ ] Fix of double click bug #238 [testing]
+	- [x] Fixed bag pop over no background bug #273
+	- [x] Fixed item price layout bug #274
 - **Buddy List**
 	- [x] Fixed scroll double error notifications (issue #242)
 - **Guild**